Didn’t see your question on the list? Contact us directly and we can help!

-Didn’t see your question on the list?
-Contact us directly and we can help!** > > We have now reached a point where both the environmental and financial economics of solar panels are now positive! > > Many solar energy installations can be completed in as little as one day! > > We will respond to you the same day you contact us, and you can be generating clean renewable energy in just 10-14 days! > Home solar installations typically take 1 to 3 days depending on the size of the array, with the majority of projects > being completed in just a day or two.
-The longest part of the solar contracting experience is the permitting stage which > is variable depending on the jurisdiction and may take a few weeks. > > Larger commercial solar panel installations may take weeks to complete since the arrays are significantly larger than a > standard residential project. > > We know life can be hectic sometimes so we will always work with you when it comes to scheduling a time for you solar > power installation.
+The environmental and financial impacts of solar panels are undoubtedly positive!

+Many solar energy installations can be completed in as little as one day!

+We will respond to you the same day you contact us, and you can be generating clean renewable energy in as little as 14 days!
+Home solar installations typically take 1 to 3 days depending on the size of the array, with the majority of projects being completed in just a day or two.
+The longest part of the solar contracting experience is the permitting stage which is variable depending on the jurisdiction and may take a few weeks.

+Larger commercial solar panel installations may take weeks to complete since the arrays are significantly larger than a standard residential project.

+We know life can be hectic sometimes so we will always work with you when it comes to scheduling a time for you solar power installation.
 In select events, a brief power outage may be required although not always.
-If this is the case we > will always work with you to decide the most opportune time. > > How do solar panels fare against snow or hail?
-Naturally, snow and hail are two of the main concerns for residents > throughout Alberta, Western Canada and Northern Canada.
-Rest assured, snow does not have as great of an impact as you > might think.
-The slope of the panels, as well as the current running through the solar panels, will prevent much of the > snow from settling.
-Additionally, the energy generation and payback period are calculated based on annual production > values, the majority of which comes during the spring/summer/fall months.
-If some snow does settle, the added energy > generation plays a minor role in the systems overall life since solar radiance is significantly diminished in the > winter.
+If this is the case we will always work with you to decide the most opportune time.

+How do solar panels fare against snow or hail?
+Naturally, snow and hail are two of the main concerns for residents throughout Alberta, Saskatchewan, BC and Northern Canada.
+Rest assured, snow does not have as great of an impact as you might think.
+The slope of the panels, as well as the current running through the solar panels, will prevent much of the snow from settling.
+Additionally, the energy generation and payback period are calculated based on annual production values, the majority of which comes during the spring/summer/fall months.
+If some snow does settle, the added energy generation plays a minor role in the systems overall life since solar radiance is significantly diminished in the winter.
 It is not worth the risk/hassle of climbing onto your sloped roof to clear snow.
-These results are documented in > a study conducted by NAIT for Edmonton's conditions. > > Read the study conducted by NAIT on the effects of snow coverage and tilt of solar panels.
+These results are documented in a study conducted by NAIT for Edmonton's conditions.

+Read the study conducted by NAIT on the effects of snow coverage and tilt of solar panels.